jordannakamoto/start/cognitive-canvas/src/content/pdf-reader/Spec.md

 4. SelectionEventHandler handles clicks and other canvas input events.

-5. PDF ReaderContentType is our final frontend component for our overall system.
+5. PDF ReaderContentType is our final frontend component for our overall syustem.